Shuhaib73/E-commerce_Data_Analysis/README.md

 ### Project Steps:

-#### SQL Database Connection and Power BI Integration:: The initial phase involved importing the e-commerce dataset into MySQL and cleaning it to ensure data accuracy and relevance.
+#### SQL Database Connection and Power BI Integration: The initial phase involved importing the e-commerce dataset into MySQL and cleaning it to ensure data accuracy and relevance.
 After loading the e-commerce dataset into MySQL, the next step involved establishing a connection between MySQL and Power BI.
 This connection facilitated real-time data retrieval and updates, ensuring that the Power BI dashboard reflected the most recent insights from the MySQL database.

 #### Query Optimization and Transformation: SQL queries were optimized to efficiently retrieve the required data for analysis.
 Transformation steps were implemented to shape the data according to the specific requirements of the Power BI dashboard.
 This included handling data types, aggregating information, and preparing the dataset for meaningful visualizations.